Hermann Detering: Simon Magus as Paul

+Claims of Interpolation

+John V. M. Sturdy, Hermann Detering, Robert M. Price, and David Oliver Smith have each argued that 1 Corinthians 15:3-7 is a later interpolation.
+According to these scholars, the text is not an early Christian creed written within five years of Jesus' death, nor did Paul write these verses.
+In their assessment, this verse's inclusion possibly dates to the beginning of the 2nd century.
+As the pair of words in verse 3a, 'received/delivered' (paralambanein/paradidonai) has often been pointed out before as being technical language for the handing on of rabbinical tradition, which they claim contradicts Paul's account of his conversion in Galatians where he had been taught by Jesus himself, not from any other man.

 Comments on Islam

 On his blog Radikal Kritik, Detering made numerous comments about Muslim immigrants from Syria, largely blaming them for influxes of crime and not assimilating to German culture.
-These comments have sparked some controversy for Islamaphobia and Xenophobia.
-In another post, Detering decries the rise of violence from Muslims in Germany, though saying that peaceful Muslims are not the issue, stating that many questions about Islam's acceptance in Germany remained unanswered, such as "Gehört die Aufteilung der Welt in Gläubige und Ungläubige auch zu Deutschland?
+These comments had sparked some controversy for Islamaphobia and Xenophobia.
+In another post, Detering decries the rise of violence from Muslims in Germany, though saying that peaceful Muslims are not the issue, stating that many questions about Islam's acceptance in Germany remained unanswered, such as controversially writing "Gehört die Aufteilung der Welt in Gläubige und Ungläubige auch zu Deutschland?
 Was ist mit Dschihad?
 Was ist mit Polygamie?
 Was ist mit der Todesstrafe für Apostaten?
 Was ist mit Körperstrafen für Diebe und Ehebrecher und Alkoholtrinker?
 Was ist mit Frauenrechten, die im Islam kaum vorhanden sind?
-Was ist mit Sklaverei, die im Islam nicht verboten ist?", in English: "Does the division of the world into believers and unbelievers also belong to Germany?
+Was ist mit Sklaverei, die im Islam nicht verboten ist?"
+(English: "Does the division of the world into believers and unbelievers also belong to Germany?
 What about jihad?
 What about polygamy?
 What about the death penalty for apostates?
 What about corporal punishment for thieves and adulterers and alcohol drinkers?
 What about women's rights, which are...
 Islam hardly exists?
-What about slavery, which is not forbidden in Islam?"
+What about slavery, which is not forbidden in Islam?")